-UPPAbaby strollers recalled for risk of finger amputation
+Uppababy strollers recalled for risk of finger amputation

 The strollers have a black frame with a blue, charcoal or white fabric color scheme and all-black tires.
 They also feature a canopy with a mesh window and zipper pocket.

-Anyone who has one of the strollers should stop using it and contact Uppababy to get free replacement brake discs for the wheels.
-Customers can call 1-844-823-3132, email support@uppababy.com or click here for help with the recalled stroller.
+Anyone who has one of the strollers should stop usage right away and contact Uppababy to get free replacement brake discs for the wheels.
+Customers can call 1-844-823-3132 Monday – Friday 9 a.m. – 5 p.m.
+EST, Saturday – Sunday 9 a.m. – 3 p.m.
+EST; email support@uppababy.com or click here for more information on the recalled product.

 for more features.